ohaui/PhotoFinder/README.md

 - To add buttons to your context menu you have to start the app with administrator rights to add changes to the registry.
-- To delete "Find with Google" buttons from context menu you may start the app with "-clear" argument and admin rights or delete them by yourself.
+- To delete "Find with Google" buttons from the context menu you may start the app with "-clear" argument and admin rights or delete them by yourself.

   Check release to download.